noaa-ocs-hydrography/bathygrid/README.md

 5. Export to csv, geotiff and BAG (requires GDAL, see maingrid.py)
 6. Add and remove points from the grid using tags (see bgrid.py, remove_points and add_points)

+WARNING: Currently expects coordinates in meters, as in projected UTM coordinates.
+If you need geographic coordinate support, this would need to be added in.

 ## Installation

 (For Windows Users) Download and install Visual Studio Build Tools 2019 (If you have not already): [MSVC Build Tools](https://visualstudio.microsoft.com/visual-cpp-build-tools/)